The Encyclopedia of American Songs and Musicals

 Claude Hopkins (Alexandria (VA) 1903 – New York (NY) 1986)

 He studied medicine at the Howard University of Washington but finally decided to make a career in music.
-He had begun to learn the piano from the age of 7 years and manifested effectively exceptional abilities for this instrument.
+He had begun to learn the piano from the age of 7 years and displayed actually exceptional abilities for this instrument.
 He performs with the same virtuosity a wide musical repertoire associating the bounciest strides with romantic ballads, what is worth to him to be dubbed Crazy Fingers.
 Hopkins played at first in various bands before forming his own in 1924.

 He left next year for Europe, became the music